-- 1.4 Traffic Management.
-Comcast's network traffic-policing policies restrict traffic flows to the subscribed CIR for each service class.
+- 1.5 Traffic Management.
+Comcast's network traffic-policing policies restrict traffic flows to the intended CIR for each service class.
 If the customer-transmitted bandwidth rate for any CoS exceeds the subscription rate (CIR) and burst size (CBS), Comcast will discard the non-conformant packets.
-For packets marked with a non-conformant CoS marking, the service will transmit them using the Basic service class without altering the customer's CoS markings. - 1.5 Maximum Frame Size.
-The service supports a Maximum Transmission Unit (MTU) packet size of 1600 bytes to support untagged or 802.1Q tagged packet sizes.
+For packets marked with a non-conformant CoS marking, the service will transmit them using the Basic service class without altering the customer's CoS markings. - 1.6 Maximum Frame Size.
+The service supports a Maximum Transmission Unit (MTU) frame size of 1600 bytes to support untagged or 802.1Q tagged frame sizes.
 Jumbo Frame sizes can be supported on an Individual Case Basis (ICB).
 For On-Net Services delivered via the Comcast HFC Network, frame sizes may not exceed 1518 MTU size (1522 with a single VLAN tag).
-All frames that exceed specifications shall be dropped. - 1.6 VLAN Tag Preservation.
-The service supports IEEE 802.1Q VLAN-tagged customer packets.
-All customer VLAN IDs and priority code points (IEEE 802.1p) for CoS are transmitted and received unaltered by the service.
-Untagged packets are mapped to the native VLAN specified by customer.
-Customers may configure their own VLANs on their customer owned CPE without coordination with Comcast.
-Comcast may reserve one VLAN for network management purposes. - 1.7 Ethernet Service Frame Disposition.
-The service delivers all service frames associated with the EVC unconditionally across the network as specified in Figure 4.
+All frames that exceed specifications shall be dropped. - 1.7 VLAN Tag Preservation.
+The service supports IEEE 802.1Q VLAN-tagged customer frames.
+All customer VLAN IDs and priority code points (IEEE 802.1p) for CoS conforming to the C-VLAN/EVC map are transmitted and received unaltered by the service.
+If a native VLAN is specified by the customer in the C-VLAN/EVC map, untagged frames are mapped to the native VLAN and transmitted over the corresponding EVC.
+Customers must coordinate their C-VLAN add/move/delete/changes with Comcast.
+Comcast may reserve one VLAN for network management purposes. - 1.8 Standard number of EVCs per UNI: up to 20 for Off-Net Services and On-Net Services delivered via fiber.
+Additional EVCs are available, charges may apply.
+Only one EVC is permitted for On-Net Services delivered via the Comcast HFC Network - 1.9 Standard number of VLAN IDs per EVC: up to 20.
+Additional VLAN IDs are available, charges may apply.
+Only 1 VLAN ID is permitted for On-Net Services delivered via the HFC Network. - 1.10 Ethernet Service Frame Disposition.
+All Frames are delivered conditionally through the network based on which EVCs they are sent to as specified in the VLAN ID to EVC map provided by the customer.
+Refer to Figure 4 for Comcast's service frame disposition for each service frame type.